Unitary representations of the fundamental group of Orbifolds: Rigidification of Complex Deligne--Mumford stacks

-\begin{thm} Let $f\,:\,Y\,\longrightarrow\, X$ be a proper morphism of connected noetherian Deligne Mumford stacks.
-Let $y$ be a geometric point of $Y$, and let $x\,=\,f(y)$.
+\begin{thm} Let $f\,:\,Y\,\longrightarrow\, X$ be a proper morphism of Deligne--Mumford stacks over $\C$.
+Let $y$ be a $\C$-point of $Y$, and let $x\,=\,f(y)$.
 Assume that there exists a dense open substack $U\subset X$ such that the codimension of $X\backslash U$ is at least two, and the induced morphism is a rigidification.
-Then the following two statements hold: \begin{enumerate} \item[$(i)$] The sequence of groups
+Then the following sequence of groups is exact

-is exact. \item[$(ii)$] If $X$ and $Y$ are schemes of finite type over $\C$ and $y\in Y(\C)$, then the following similar sequence of the topological fundamental groups